lsst-dm/dmtn-138/index.rst

 collection of conda recipes, for building and distributing the stack.
 This ecosystem is oriented around a modified ``eups distrib install`` workflow that consumes stack **releases**, *ideally within the conda-forge CI system*.
-Users, in fact, get an extremely simplified installation, as the stack is distributed similar to other conda-forge package.
+Users get an extremely simplified installation, as the stack is distributed similarly to other conda-forge package.
 The target for this use case, at least within the context of conda-forge, is really for releases only, which probably does not include weekly or daily builds, as these are not LSST releases, and conda-forge CI resources are relatively precious.
-It's important to note that conda-forge states that is not suitable as a target for rapid development.
+It's important to note that conda-forge states that it is not suitable as a target for rapid development.
 As is stated in their orgnazation guidelines:

    Publishing a package to conda-forge signals it is suitable for users